sftcd/openssl/esnistuff/README.md

 - Playing with tunnelled client hello in advance of the -06 spec.
 Even though I hate branches, this is now the "encch" branch;-)
     - NOTE: NOT WORKING YET
+    - Added an almost-dummy call to ``hpke_enc`` - for now the client just does a (dodgy, no thought to params) encrypt with a key share and sends that as the meat of the encch value
-    - Got to where CH has inner and outer and outer exts copied from inner and outer establishes a session ok (still not using hpke and server not really processing ENCCH yet)
+    - Got to where CH has inner and outer and outer exts copied from inner and outer establishes a session ok (not using hpke and server not processing ENCCH yet)
     - Copied ``tls_construct_client_hello()`` (in ``ssl/statem/statem_clnt.c``)
       into a new ``tls_constuct_encrypted_client_hello()``
       to generate inner and outer CHs - plan is to refactor that after something works, for now, there's loadsa duplicated code
-    - I added the boilerplate functions for handling encch extension as (almost) stubs
+    - Added the boilerplate functions for handling encch extension as (almost) stubs
-    - outer extensions will use
+    - Outer extensions will use
-      the apparently otherwisse unused ``context`` parameter in the extension handlers to differentiate between inner and outer
+      the apparently otherwise unused ``context`` parameter in the extension handlers to differentiate between inner and outer calls
-    - TBD: provide inner ext value to each handler so it can make outer same (or not) as appropriate
-    - Haven't looked at server side at al yet mind...

 - Changes from encch branch to bring back:
     - apps/s_server.c - print stuff if only esnipair.key loaded